Tanmay-Dev-SM/Microservice_CSharp/README.md

 Username	Password
 alice	Pass123$
 bob	Pass123$
-Live Bidding
+🎯 Live Bidding
 After logging in, participate in live auctions.

-You can switch users (e.g., Alice and Bob) to see live updates happening in real-time.
+Switch users (e.g., Alice and Bob) to see real-time live bid updates.

-If you are not signed in, you can still view live bid updates as a guest.
+Even if not signed in, you can view live bid updates as a guest.

 📦 Tech Stack
 Frontend: Next.js / TypeScript